-Non-merchantable wood consists of branches, tree tops, bark, foliage, stumps, roots, undersized trees, rotten and broken trees, waterborne woody debris and ground vegetation (e.g., brush).
-As appropriate to each clearing site, specifications will be provided in each clearing contract for the treatment of non-merchantable, for example within the dam site, quarries, Highway 29 realignments and access roads, all non-merchantable wood and debris will be removed from the site to allow construction activities to occur.
+Non-merchantable wood may consist of trees, branches, tree tops, bark, foliage, stumps, roots, undersized trees, rotten and broken trees, waterborne woody debris, ground vegetation (e.g., brush) and other wood that because of access restrictions or other limitations is not merchantable, as determined by a Qualified Professional.
+As appropriate to each clearing site, specifications will be provided in each clearing contract for the treatment of non-merchantable vegetation; for example, within the dam site, quarries, Highway 29 realignments and access roads, all non-merchantable wood and debris will be disposed of to allow construction activities to occur.

-Within the transmission corridor and the reservoir, some non-merchantable fibre will be retained on-site to serve as fish or wildlife habitat, minimize soil erosion and reduce siltation.
+Within the transmission corridor and the reservoir, some fibre will be retained on-site to serve as fish or wildlife habitat, minimize soil erosion and reduce siltation.
 The amount of non-merchantable wood that is expected to be removed, and will need to be disposed of, is estimated at 1,188,000 cubic metres.